In this article

 How to manage accrued expenses

-Identify accrued expenses
+1. Identify your accrued expenses

-Document the expenses
+2. Document the expenses

 The next step is to document these accrued expenses in your accounting system using the journal entry system outlined above.
 Check that you have the accurate amounts to debit and credit the relevant accounts.
 Try to make these records as early in the process as possible to ensure accuracy, and keep your documentation organized to prepare for any potential audits.

-Implement an accrual accounting system
+3. Implement an accrual accounting system

-Conduct reviews to ensure compliance
+4. Conduct reviews to ensure compliance

-Schedule and record payments
+5. Schedule and record payments

 Don’t forget to schedule your actual payments for the proper time.
-Document these payments and make sure the amounts correspond to the accrued expense records—or make the proper adjustments to update the company’s financial picture.
+Document these payments and make sure the amounts correspond to the accrued expense records—or make the proper adjustments to update your company’s financial picture.

 Streamline your expense management with Ramp